JiwonPark-97/spreadsheet/Formula/README.md

 # Comments to Evaluators:

-I added private helper methods for checking types of tokens and verifying each parsing rule.
+I added private helper methods for checking token types and the parsing rule.

 # Assignment Specific Topics